Biblink02/WebSDR-Transceiver/README.md

 This computer has several responsibilities.
 First, it runs GNU Radio flowgraphs that process the raw I/Q data streaming in from the PlutoSDR.
 These flowgraphs perform frequency translation, filtering, demodulation (SSB, CW, digital modes), and audio processing.
 Second, it hosts the Docker containers that implement the multi-client architecture, allowing many users to connect simultaneously and each tune to different parts of the transponder.
 Third, it serves the web interface that users access through their browsers.

-The choice of Linux (Ubuntu is recommended) comes down to tooling support.
+The choice of Linux comes down to tooling support.
 GNU Radio works best on Linux, with the most complete driver support and the richest ecosystem of signal processing blocks.
 Docker and Kubernetes also feel most at home in Linux environments.
 While you could theoretically run SATCOM on Windows or macOS, you'd be fighting uphill battles with driver compatibility and performance.

 Processing real-time radio signals is computationally intensive, especially when serving multiple clients.
 Each client connection adds overhead: individual audio demodulation, waterfall generation, and network streaming.
 A modern multi-core processor ensures smooth operation even with a dozen simultaneous users.